AI leadership

 Choosing Tools

 How to choose AI tools when leverage is concentrated in 15% of your users.
-The opinionated framework: who picks, what to fund, when to standardize, and what to do about Microsoft.
+The framework: who picks, what to fund, when to standardize, and Microsoft.

 Driving Adoption

 Why half your AI seats are idle and what to do about it.
 Not a training program.
-The disposition gap, the workflow gap, and the manager signal that actually moves usage.
+The disposition gap, the workflow gap, and the manager signal.

 Selecting Talent

-How to hire people who already have AI leverage, and how to spot them on your current team.
-The interview questions, signals, and assessments that surface disposition instead of credential.
+How to hire AI-leveraged people and spot them on your team.
+The interview questions, signals, and assessments that surface disposition over credential.

 Measuring Returns